Kotyhoroshko: Main plot

 A father sends his six sons to plow the field, and his daughter to bring them lunch.
 The daughter then looks for the brothers, following the furrow plowed by them, but the serpent tricks her by making his own furrow to lure her to him and imprison her.
 When the brothers go to free her, the serpent challenges them to a battle.
 The serpent defeats all six sons and imprisons them also.

-Now without children, their mother eats a pea that rolled by, after which she gives birth to a son, whom she calls Kotyhoroshko (Котигорошко or "Pea").
+Now without children, their mother eats a pea that rolled by, after which she gives birth to a son, whom she calls Kotyhoroshko (Котигорошко or "Rolling Pea").
 The boy grows quickly, becomes extremely strong and digs a hole to obtain a piece of iron.
 After that, he asks his parents where his brothers and sister are.
 They dissuade him from searching, but Kotyhoroshko takes the iron to the blacksmith to make a weapon to fight against the snake.
 The blacksmith forges a mace, and Kotyhoroshko tosses it twice, testing its strength.
 The first version breaks from falling, and the second version bends.
 Taking the final mace, Kotyhoroshko proceeds to the snake's lair.

 Hiding in the snake's dwelling, Kotyhoroshko is waiting for the snake.
 When the snake dies, Kotyhoroshko takes the snake's treasures and frees the prisoners, but does not reveal that he is their brother.
 On the way home, Kotyhoroshko falls asleep, and the brothers plan to tie Kotyhoroshko face down to an oak tree and tell their parents that they alone defeated the snake.
 Arriving home, the brothers learn from their parents about Kotyhoroshko.
 Meanwhile, Kotyhoroshko uproots the oak tree and throws it into the house.
 After that Kotyhoroshko leaves.